jrbuchanan02/videogame/README.md

 1. If on Windows, having Windows Terminal installed.
 Windows Terminal is not required to play Videogame, but it allows you to perform cool graphical tricks with Videogame such as setting the font, setting the starting-window size, and more.
+In general, I would recommend Windows Terminal for normal use.
 2. A display capable of housing 120 columns onscreen at once.
-I just like the widescreen effect.

 [^1]: This measurement comes from measuring my own computer while Videogame is running.
 It is most accurate to Windows 11 Home running on a x64-style processor